Artist Bios 2019

 Pauline was born in Bedford, England, the daughter of Irish parents from Connemara and Longford, raised in a family steeped in Irish music, dance and culture.
 As a young girl she achieved great success, becoming a champion Irish step dancer before turning her focus to music.
 Under the tutelage of legendary musician Brendan Mulkere, Pauline honed her love of the banjo, eventually earning her status as renowned banjo player.
 She founded the band Chicago Reel, who feature regularly at Irish festivals around the Midwest and East Coast.
 She frequently shares the stage with Grammy-nominated fiddler Liz Carroll, as well as many respected artists performing on the world stage today, including John Doyle, The Chieftains, Cherish the Ladies, Sean Keane, and Mick McGoldrick.

 Randal Bays is a self-taught US-born musician who's been playing Irish fiddle for more than thirty years; he's now widely recognized as a master of that complex, ancient art, in particular the traditional styles of Co.
 Clare and Co.
 Galway.
 He's "among the best Irish style fiddlers of his generation", according to Fiddler Magazine.
 Randal has toured and recorded with many of the great Irish musicians of the day, including James Keane and Daithi Sproule (in the band FINGAL), James Kelly, Martin Hayes, Michéal O'Domhnaill and many more.
 Randal has performed all over the US, Europe and Canada, and is in great demand as a teacher of Irish fiddle.
-He co-founded and served for ten years as Artistic Director of the Friday Harbor Irish Music Week, and is now Program Director of the Cascadia Irish Music Week on Whidey Island, Washington.
+He co-founded and served for ten years as Artistic Director of the Friday Harbor Irish Music Week, and is now Program Director of the Cascadia Irish Music Week at Evergreen State College in Olympia, Washington.

 One of the foremost exponents of the Concertina and Button Accordion in the Irish style, Christian “Junior” Stevens has spent two decades surrounded by the thriving Irish music community in America.
 He has studied with the legendary Noel Hill, and received a performance degree in Piano from the University of Massachusetts.
 In 2017, he was named a Master musician by the Maine Arts Commission, receiving an Artist Fellowship.
 He is a talented performer with a unique style, and has been featured on many recordings and stages from local dance halls to the Library of Congress.
 Also a highly regarded educator, he taught for many years as part of the faculty at the Hanafin-Cooley CCÉ Music School in Boston.
 He has been invited to some of the country’s prominent music camps and currently instructs a large body of private students.